Lean in Europe - visit 22 - Amorim Group

 Day 1 - Preparatory evening at a local hotel

-The prep evening will include a lean activity led by Richard Keegan (Adjunct Professor - Trinity Business School, Dublin and Lean advisor to the EU-Japan Centre for Industrial Cooperation), brief information about opportunities under the EU-Japan Economic Partnership Agreement (free trade agreement) and an opportunity to meet informally with representatives of Amorim Group, and a networking dinner.
+The prep evening included a lean activity led by Richard Keegan (Adjunct Professor - Trinity Business School, Dublin and Lean advisor to the EU-Japan Centre for Industrial Cooperation) and an opportunity to meet informally with representatives of Amorim Group and EGITRON over a networking dinner.

 Day 2 - Lean in Europe visit to Amorim Group

-The visit will include lectures, shop-floor visits, coaching and detailed explanations by staff of Amorim Group.
+The visit included lectures, shop-floor visits, coaching and detailed explanations by staff of Amorim Group.